LeoLevito/Computer-Technology-Course/README.md

 I'm aware that making use of bigger ISystem partial structs that create multiple jobs may or may not be the best way to do things if I were working on a larger game in order to scale further.

-I just wanted to try and keep script file amount manageable as well as to try and have a consistent way of writing the scripts.
+I just wanted to try and keep script file amount manageable as well as trying to have a consistent way of writing the scripts.